Person L: History

 During the summer of 2008, Person L went on tour with Anthony Green and Good Old War in support of their debut record.
 The tour consists of bands all from Philadelphia, Pennsylvania, whose lead singers are from other bands that have had success.
 Keith Goodwin of Good Old War was formerly of Days Away and Anthony Green of Circa Survive.
 Following the tour with Anthony Green, Person L toured shortly with Motion City Soundtrack, followed by a tour in support of Underoath.
 Following that, Person L went on tour with Steel Train and spent summer 2009 touring with Mae and then Ace Enders.
 In 2010 they opened for Copeland on their farewell tour, also with I Can Make A Mess Like Nobody's Business.

 Person L's second album, The Positives was released on November 17, 2009 on Academy Fight Song/Human Interest.
 The band embarked on a tour with John Nolan and Brian Bonz on November 10, 2009.
 The record was released in the UK on Scylla Records, Continental Europe on Arctic Rodeo Records and in Australia on Taperjean Records.

+Following the end of a tour supporting Manchester Orchestra in September 2010, Vasoli disbanded Person L and started a new project, Vacationer.
+The band did, however, reunite for a one-off show at the Brooklyn Bazaar in New York City in May 2019.